josegduarte/SIB_group6/README.md

 ---

-Exploratory_data_analysis.ipynb - jupyter file containing the exploratory data analysis of our dataset.<br/>
+Exploratory_data_analysis.ipynb - jupyter notebook containing the exploratory data analysis of our dataset.<br/>
-Modelos (3).ipynb - jupyter file containing the models created.<br/>
+Modelos (3).ipynb - jupyter notebook containing our first approach to the models creation.<br/>
 processing.py - class created to apply pre-processing functions, in order to clean the dataset text.<br/>
+Modelos_Optimizados.ipynb - jupyter notebook containing all the models on Table 1.
+Final version of our code.